pu2clr/SI4735/examples/SI47XX_02_for_Mirko_Pavleski_radio/MIRKO_V2/README.md

 1. BAND SELECTION

    * Select the band by pressing the encoder push button once and then rotate the encoder clockwise or counterclockwise.
    * When the desired band is shown on display, you can press the button once again or wait for about 2 seconds.
-   * You will notice the control will go back to the VFO.
+   * The control will then go back to the VFO.

 2. STEP, MODE, SEEK UP, SEEK DOWN, AGC/Attenuation, bandwidth, FM/RDS, Soft Mute and VOLUME